nomad-coe/materia/docs/src/viewers/structureviewer.rst

  - Create an instance of the viewer, which is at some point attached to an HTML element.
  - Load an atomic structure using the :func:`StructureViewer.load`-method.
- - Modify the initial view using the functions documented in the API, this may contain e.g. translations, rotations, centerings, fitting, zooming etc.
+ - Modify the initial view using the functions documented in the :ref:`viewers/structureviewer:API`, this may contain e.g. translations, rotations, centerings, fits, zooming etc.
  - Render the result on the HTML host element at any point using the :func:`Viewer.render` method.
  - Do any modifications dynamically according to your applications state, do not